Amoebidae

 - Amoebidae's instance of is recorded as taxon[3].

-- Amoebidae's taxon name is recorded as Amoebidae[7].
+- Amoebidae's scientific name is Amoebidae[6].

 - Amoebidae's Commons category is recorded as Amoebidae[7].